 Ryanair recognizes the importance of communications with shareholders.
-Ryanair communicates with all of its shareholders following the release of quarterly and annual results directly via road shows, investor days, and/or by conference calls.
-The Group CEO, Group CFO, Head of Investor Relations, and other senior managers participate in these events.
+Ryanair communicates with its shareholders following the release of quarterly and annual results directly via roadshows, recorded results presentations made available on the investor relations section of our website (investor.ryanair.com), investor days, conferences and/or by analyst calls.
+The Group CEO, Group CFO, Director of Sustainability, Head of Investor Relations, and other senior managers participate in these events.

-During the year ended March 31, 2020 the Company held discussions with a substantial number of institutional investors, analysts, The Investor Forum, ESG advisors (incl.
-MSCI, Sustainalytics and ISS-Ethics) and proxy advisor firms (incl.
-ISS, Glass Lewis and PIRC).
+During the year ended March 31, 2021 the Company held discussions with a substantial number of institutional investors, analysts, The Investor Forum, ESG advisors (incl.
+MSCI, Sustainalytics and ISS-Governance) and proxy advisor firms (incl.
+Glass Lewis, ISS and PIRC).
+Additionally, Non-Executive Directors including the Chairman, Senior Independent Directors, Committee Chairs and Workforce Engagement Director (as appropriate) meet shareholders at the company's semi-annual Shareholder Corporate Governance & ESG forums.

-The Board is kept informed of the views of shareholders through the Executive Director and Senior Management's attendance at investor presentations and results presentations.
-Furthermore, relevant feedback from such meetings and investor relations analyst reports are provided to the entire Board on a regular basis.
-In addition, the Board determines, on a case by case basis, specific issues where it would be appropriate for the Chairman, Senior Independent Director and/or Chairs of other Board Committees to communicate directly with shareholders or to indicate that they are available to communicate if shareholders so wish.
+The Board is kept informed of the views of shareholders through the Executive Director and Senior Management (including the Group CFO, Head of Investor Relations and Director of Sustainability).
+Furthermore, broker feedback from roadshow meetings and investor relations analyst reports are provided to the entire Board on a regular basis.
+In addition, the Board determines, on a case by case basis, specific issues where it would be appropriate for the Chairman, Senior Independent Director, Workforce Engagement Director and/or Chairs of other Board Committees to communicate directly with shareholders or to indicate that they are available to communicate if shareholders so wish.
 If any of the Non-Executive Directors wishes to attend meetings with major shareholders, arrangements are made accordingly.